-Last week, The Boston Globe and USA Today published data on Veterans Affairs (VA) nursing home facilities obtained through internal documents.
-The information measures the quality of nursing homes in 133 VA nursing home facilities that serve more than 46,000 veterans.
-The documents reveal that most VA nursing homes have more residents suffering from serious pain and bedsores compared to private facilities.
+In July 2018, The Boston Globe and USA Today published data on VA nursing home facilities obtained through internal documents.
+The information measured the quality of care in 133 VA nursing home facilities that serve more than 46,000 veterans.
+The documents revealed that VA nursing homes have more residents suffering from serious pain and bedsores compared to private facilities.

-Four VA nursing home facilities in Massachusetts, Ohio, Alabama and Oregon gave antipsychotic drugs to its patients—nearly twice as much as in the private sector.
-The practice of administering antipsychotic drugs leads to early death in elderly patients with dementia.
-Additionally, the use of chemical restraints has been long banned by federal law.
+The study found that four VA nursing home facilities in Massachusetts, Ohio, Alabama, and Oregon gave antipsychotic drugs to its patients—nearly twice as many as in the private sector.
+The practice of administering antipsychotic drugs is linked to early death in elderly patients with dementia.
+Additionally, federal law has long banned the use of chemical restraints.

 “They should be assessing individuals and doing what they can to manage it,” said Robyn Grant, director of public policy and advocacy at the National Consumer Voice for Quality Long-Term Care.
 “And if it’s not working, they should be trying different things.”

 The VA has long argued that its residents are much sicker than those in private care facilities.
 Additionally, the agency has kept these files since 2011.
 The 2011 report found that 80 percent of the agency’s nursing homes had issues with medication management.